rjspencer/docs/theming.md

 	defaults to "Email or username"

 ### LoginPasswordInput
-Add a password input field for a `page:LoginPage`
+Add a password input field for a password *note: best with `page:Login`*

 class
 :	a class to give the `<input>`